IoT Value Chain

-In Modern Internet Businesses, value is tied to data, so why not analyse the flow of data inside a business?
+In Modern Internet Businesses, value is tied to data, so why not analyze the flow of data inside a business?

 Here is a conceptual model that fits Nest, Google, Facebook and many IoT businesses.

-- Firstly there is the world: this a real physical thing with behaviour that is worth understanding, for example a household heating system or a teenager with a smartphone.
+- Firstly there is the world: this a real physical thing with behavior that is worth understanding, for example a household heating system or a teenager with a smartphone.

 - A number of sensors connect the system to the world.
 These might be a thermometer, a search box or your driving history.